rustcycles/rustcycles/README.md

 There are no prebuilt binaries and no web version yet, you have to build the game yourself.

 - RustCycles uses git submodules for its assets.
 To clone the repo, use `git clone --recurse-submodules git@github.com:rustcycles/rustcycles.git`.
-If you already cloned it without submodules, use `git submodule update --init --recursive`.
+If you have already cloned it without submodules, use `git submodule update --init --recursive`.

 - If on linux, install dependencies (debian example): `sudo apt install libasound2-dev libudev-dev pkg-config xorg-dev libxcb-shape0-dev libxcb-xfixes0-dev libxkbcommon-dev libfontconfig1-dev`
 <!-- libfontconfig1-dev is not needed on CI for some reason but I couldn't compile without it on Kubuntu 22.04 -->